Reinforcement Learning for Testing Interdependent Requirements in Autonomous Vehicles: An Empirical Study: Experiment Design

-The \textit{R2} requirement demonstrates our focus on the functional aspects of the AV.
-It requires the AV to complete the planned route within a specified time budget, which involves real-time environmental awareness and path planning to dynamically adapt to complex scenario changes, verifying the AV's driving reliability~\cite{schwarting2018planning}.
-To assess this requirement, we employ \textit{Route Completion (RC)}~\cite{carlaleaderboard} as an objective function, measuring the percentage of route successfully completed by the AV. \textit{RC} is defined as follows:
+The \textit{R3} requirement demonstrates our focus on the functional aspects of the AV.
+It requires the AV to complete the planned route and reach its destination within a specified time budget, which involves real-time environmental awareness and path planning to dynamically adapt to complex scenario changes, verifying the AV's driving reliability~\cite{schwarting2018planning}.
+To assess this requirement, we employ \textit{Route Completion (RC)}~\cite{carlaleaderboard} as an objective function, measuring the percentage of route successfully completed by the AV. \rc is defined as follows:

 where $d_{driven}$ measures the actual distance traveled by the AV along a given route, and $D_{total}$ denotes the total length of the entire test route.
 The value of RC ranges from 0\% to 100\%, with 100\% indicating that the AV has successfully completed the specified route.
 By measuring RC, we can assess the AV's execution efficiency and the stability and reliability of its global or local path planning in dynamic driving conditions.
 Thus, for AV testing, we expect a lower RC, which indicates a higher likelihood of the violation of \textit{R2}.
 Note that if RC stays at 0\% continuously, it indicates that the AV is either unresponsive or remains stopped, which should be avoided in the implementation as it may result in an ineffective test.